-LIMITED WARRANTY VENT-FREE NATURAL GAS LOG HEATERS
+LIMITED WARRANTY VENT-FREE PROPANE/LP GAS LOG HEATERS

-DESA International warrants this product to be free from defects in materials and components for one (1) year from the date of first purchase, provided that the product has been properly installed, operated and maintained in accordance with all applicable instructions.
-There is no warranty on the batteries.
+DESA International warrants this product to be free from defects in materials and components for four (4) years from the date of first purchase, provided that the product has been properly installed, operated and maintained in accordance with all applicable instructions.
 To make a claim under this warranty the Bill of Sale or cancelled check must be presented.

 This warranty is extended only to the original retail purchaser.
-This warranty covers the cost of part(s) required to restore this heater to proper operating condition and an allowance for labor when provided by a DESA International Authorized Service Center.
+This warranty covers the cost of part(s) required to restore this heater to proper operating condition and an allowance for labor when provided by a DESA Authorized Service Center.
 Warranty part(s) MUST be obtained through authorized dealers of this product and/or DESA International who will provide original factory replacement parts.
 Failure to use original factory replacement parts voids this warranty.
 The heater MUST be installed by a qualified installer in accordance with all local codes and instructions furnished with the unit.